playwora/wora/README.md

 ## ⭐️ Description

-**Wora** is a beautiful player for audiophiles (pun intended).
+**Wora** is a beautiful player for audiophiles.
 An open-source lossless music player app that lets you organize and play your favorite tracks seamlessly.
 With Wora, you can:

 - Create and manage playlists 🎉
-- Stream FLACs, WAVs, Dolby apart from regular music extensions 🎧
+- Stream FLACs, WAVs apart from regular music extensions 🎧
 - Quick play using command menu ⌨️
 - View synced and unsynced lyrics 💬
 - Admire the beautiful UI ✨